guyogev/guyogev.github.io/_posts/2019-04-24-continuous-deployment.md

 1. Code should be controlled by flags (i.e. switch on/off features while under development with ENV vars or config files).
 2. Be aware of run time side effects (i.e. what would happen if we rollback DB scheme change).

-A code change that not meet the above, must not be merged.
+A code change that does not meet the above standards will suffer from regression issues.

 <p align="center" class="viz-wrapper">
   <img data-src="https://media.giphy.com/media/10atLI1Qgm2WCk/giphy.gif"